About AMPA

 Studying in Sydney, Australia

-Go to the AMPA Campus page for more details on our campus.
+For further information on what to expect when studying in Australia please refer to the Useful Information for AMPA International Students booklet.
 You can also visit www.studyinaustralia.gov.au – the official Australian government web site for international students studying in Australia.

 Accommodation